logi-26/jba-challenge/README.md

 ### Change into the repo directory: ###
 cd jba-challenge/

-### Run the script with no parameters to import the data from the local 'cru-ts-2-10.1991-2000-cutdown.pre' in the script directory: ###
+### Run the script with no parameters to import the data from the .pre file in the script directory: ###
 python3 parse_rain_data.py

 ### Or pass a custome file path to the script as a command line parameter: ###